-The Addis agenda stresses the importance of transparency.
+The Addis Ababa Action Agenda stresses the importance of transparency.
 In the realm of data, transparency is particularly important in order to help users access the best possible data for decision-making at all levels from the household to the State.
 Country needs assessments for improving data capacities are important to enabling better data provision and utilisation.

 The Addis Agenda specifically:

 - Recognizes that greater transparency is essential and can be provided by publishing timely, comprehensive and forward-looking information on development activities in a common, open, electronic format; takes note of the International Aid Transparency Initiative

 - Stresses the importance of preparing country needs assessments for the different priority areas to allow for greater transparency and efficiency by linking needs and support, in particular in developing countries

 The growing role of new technologies, data sources and actors has driven the establishment and rapid growth of a vast marketplace for individual data, where data demands have dramatically increased.
 At the same time, there are rising concerns about the use and access to such data, as well as data privacy and security.
 This new and evolving data ecosystem challenges the role of official statistical systems as the predominant producers of statistics and providers of information for policymaking, and forces them to update their vision, strategy and role.